Hotel McAlpin: Upper stories

 A gallery surrounded the lobby at mezzanine level, which was 17 ft above ground.
 The mezzanine level contained a "tapestry gallery" decorated with tapestries by Albert Herter.
 The tapestries, which were colored blue and ocher, varied in size from 7 by 6 ft to 33 by 7 ft.
 They were disassembled in the 1930s and reinstalled at the Armenian Sisters Academy in Radnor, Pennsylvania, during the 1970s.
 Corridors surrounded the lobby on both the first story and the mezzanine level.
 The ceilings of each corridor contained gold decorations with red and blue accents.

 The dining room, banquet room, women's restaurant, reception room, writing room, and library were on the mezzanine level.
 The dining room measured 63 by 145 ft across and 25 ft high and was designed in the French Renaissance style.
 The dining room included gilded decorations, mirrored panels, and damask tapestries on its walls; cream-and-gold decorations on the ceiling; and crystal chandeliers.
 On Broadway was a banquet hall with a vaulted ceiling, measuring 80 by 32 ft across.
 The banquet hall was decorated in green and gold, and it contained murals on its ceiling.
 The south side of the hotel contained a women's tea room and restaurant, measuring 65 by 30 ft, and a women's reception room, measuring 30 by 30 ft.
 These two rooms were colored gray and blue.
 The women's restaurant, an irregularly shaped space at the southeast corner of the mezzanine, was decorated with blue tapestries and carved capitals.
 There was also a library measuring 30 by 45 ft on the east side of the mezzanine.
 These rooms were designed in the Renaissance style, except the women's rooms, which were in the Louis XVI style.

 The second floor included a men's lounge and private dining rooms.
 The men's lounge measured 65 by 96 ft.
 During the mid-1910s expansion, a children's play area was added to the sixth floor.
 The hotel had a medical clinic on its 23rd story.
 The top floor had men's baths and a ballroom.
-The baths included a Turkish bath, a Russian bath, an outdoor lounge, and a swimming pool made of enameled brick.
+The baths included a Victorian-style Turkish bath, a Russian bath, an outdoor lounge, and a swimming pool made of enameled brick.
 Fifty additional dressing rooms were added next to the Turkish bath in the 1910s.
 The ballroom, designed in a Renaissance style, measured 46 by 84 ft across and 25 ft high.
 By 1970, the upper stories contained an off-Broadway theater, the McAlpin Roof Theater.